spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 **[qasync.js](//github.com/spion/async-compare/blob/master/examples/qasync.js)**

+Q provides two methods that allow you to use generators: `Q.spawn` and `Q.async`.
+In both cases the generator yields promises and in turn receives resolved values.

-Generators with promises.
-Didn't feel very different from genny and suspend.
+The code didn't feel very different from genny and suspend.
+Its slightly less
-Its slightly less complicated: you can yield the promise instead of placing the provided resume function at every point where a callback is needed.
+complicated: you can yield the promise instead of placing the provided resume function at every point where a callback is needed.

 Caveat: as always with promises you will need to wrap all callback-based functions.